aGotelli/Projet1/README.md

+# <a name="S-Compute Twist"></a>Compute Twist

+  This executable

 # <a name="S-How to Use"></a>How to Use

-  The simulation is created as a catkin workspace, so if the user does know how to create one please consult the tutorials on the following link: http://wiki.ros.org/catkin/Tutorials
+  The simulation is created as a catkin workspace, so if the user does not know how to create one please consult the tutorials on the following link: http://wiki.ros.org/catkin/Tutorials

-  After downloading the zip file, the user can extract just what is inside the "Project1", the two folders "data" and "simulation_pkg" and copy them in the src folder of your catkin workspace.
+  After downloading the zip file, the user can extract just what is inside the "Project1", the two folders "data" and "simulation_pkg", and copy them in the src folder of your catkin workspace.
+Alternatively, the user can download the folder where it is more convenient and create a link in the catkin workspace.

+##### Once in the catkin_ws/src run:
+        sudo ln -s /<the path to the folder>/Project1

 Then the user has to compile the packages running the command:

         catkin build